-One way to do so is via our annual Salary Comparison Tool.
-This tool offers a comprehensive wage overview of all major sectors in various markets, the key roles and functions, and their respective salary estimates.
-With this information, you would be able to calculate the average salary range based on your sector, location and work experience.
+One way to do so is via our annual Salary Comparison Tool, which gives a comprehensive overview of all major sectors in various markets, the key roles and functions involved, as well as their respective salary estimates.
+This will allow you to calculate the average salary range based on your sector, location and work experience.

-You can also take your research a step further by simply talking to people in the industry.
-It could be someone already in the industry or even a recruitment consultant.
+If that is not enough, you can take your research a step further by simply talking to people in the know.
+It could be someone already in the industry or even a recruitment consultant who can give you the latest updates.
 With all the desk research in mind, you will be able to enter a salary negotiation with a lot more confidence, especially with all the hard data to back you up.

 2. Know your value

-Your value to the organisation is sometimes more than just the job designation.
-For instance, if you have 10 years of work experience in marketing and apply for a senior marketing manager position, you will be able to command a certain amount of salary.
+Your value to the organisation is sometimes more than just the position that you are applying for.
+For instance, if you are applying for the role as a Senior Marketing Manager with 10 years of experience already under your belt, you are going to be able to command a certain amount of salary.

-However, suppose you apply for the same role with the same industry experience, but with bonuses of entrepreneurial background and expertise in Search Engine Optimisation.
-In that case, you will be bringing extra skills sets and value to the table.
-Furthermore, suppose you know for a fact that the company you are applying for does not have, say, an SEO-driven content marketing strategy.
-In that case, your knowledge in that area is suddenly going to be worth a whole lot more.
+However, if you are applying for the same role with the same industry experience, but with added bonuses of entrepreneurial background and experience in Search Engine Optimisation, then you are going to be bringing a lot of extra skill sets and value to the table.
+Furthermore, if you know for a fact that the company you are applying for does not have, say, an SEO-driven content marketing strategy, then your knowledge in that area is suddenly going to be worth a whole lot more.

-As you can see, even though job titles are the same, the difference is quite stark.
-These peripheral skills you have developed over the years will allow you to take the industry standard for the salary benchmark and increase it.
+As you can see, even though the job titles are the same, the difference is quite stark, to say the least.
+These peripheral skills you have developed over the years will allow you to take the industry standard when it comes to salary and increase it.
 Finally, it is always a good idea to familiarise yourself with the industry, find out the most in-demand skills and bank on those during your negotiation.